fold-squirrel/uelaur/README.md

 \
 \
 \
-also if it's not asking too much I'd like a few bonus marks as reward for my I hard work \
+also I'd like a few bonus marks as compensation for my I hard work \
 *I really need the extra marks*